w3ctag/tag.w3.org/workmode/design-reviews.md

 * Prioritise horizontal review, and requests from WGs for REC-track documents.
 * Pay attention to deadlines, especially if they are part of the REC process.
-* Prioritise proposals with a clear path to standardisation.
+* Prioritise proposals with a clear path to standardisation, including multiple implementations.

 ### Review areas